 IAIA welcomes students from around the world.
-As a tribal and public institution, we are deeply committed to providing educational opportunities for Indigenous peoples and underrepresented populations, both on a domestic and international level.
+As a Tribal and public institution, we are deeply committed to providing educational opportunities for Indigenous peoples and underrepresented populations, both on a domestic and international level.
 We believe that learning opportunities must be available to people from countries and cultures different than our own.
 Any individual from outside the United States may attend IAIA by meeting regular admissions standards, special admissions requirements and deadlines for international students.
 In addition, international students must agree to comply with all international regulations in order to remain enrolled.

-- International students must apply for admission at least six months prior to the date of expected enrollment. - International applicants must have graduated from a school equivalent to the twelfth grade in the United States. - International students are not eligible for federal financial assistance. - All international students in F-1 status must take at least 12 semester hours each semester while attending IAIA. - An I-20 A-B will not be issued from the Institute until you have completed your admission file and have been accepted. - All documents submitted with the application must be official or original.
+- International students must apply for admission at least six months prior to the date of expected enrollment. - International applicants must have graduated from a school equivalent to the twelfth grade in the United States. - International students are not eligible for federal financial assistance. - All international students in F-1 status must take at least 12 semester hours in their degree plan each semester while attending IAIA - An I-20 A-B will not be issued from the Institute until the applicant has completed the admissions file and has been accepted. - All documents submitted with the application must be official or original.

-- 1. Completed IAIA Application Form (available online at www.iaia.edu or contact Admissions at 1-800-804-6422) - 2. \$25.00 Non-refundable Application Fee - 3.
-Statement from a recognized financial institution or responsible sponsor indicating sufficient funds in US dollars to cover academic and living expenses for the duration of the anticipated academic program - 4.
+- 1. Completed IAIA Application Form - 2. \$25.00 Non-refundable Application Fee - Statement from a recognized financial institution or responsible sponsor indicating sufficient funds in US dollars to cover academic and living expenses for the duration of the anticipated academic program - 4.
 An official transcript, in English, of all previous academic work and an educational worksheet of all previous education - 5.
-An official score report of the Test as a Foreign Language (TOEFL), with a minimum score of 500 (paper test), 173 (computerized), 61 (iBT), or an English as Second Language (ESL) score of 109.
-IAIA 's TOEFL code number is 9848. - 6.
+An official score report of the Test of English as a Foreign Language (TOEFL), with a minimum score of 500 (paper test), 173 (computerized), 61 (iBT), or an English as Second Language (ESL) score of 109. - 6.
 Medical/physical document with proper immunization records - 7.
 Two Letters of Recommendation, at least one from a teacher, counselor or community leader.
 Letters should include title and contact information of endorser - 8.
-Statement of Interest (one page, typed, in 12-point font) addressing the following: - a.
-Your educational and life goals, and how IAIA can help you fulfill them;
+Statement of Interest (one page, typed, in 12-point font) addressing the following: - Your educational and life goals, and how IAIA can help you fulfill them. - An example of a leadership role you held in your community; and - A situation in which you had to overcome adversity.

-- b.
-An example of a leadership role you held in your community; and - c.
-A situation in which you had to overcome adversity. - All International students are required to provide proof of medical and travel insurance - 10.
-If an International student is also a Transfer student, he/she must also: - a.
-Meet all criteria for Transfer students and - b.
-Submit an International Transfer form (obtained from IAIA 's Admissions Office) to be completed by the Designated School Official from the transfer school.
+- 9. All International students are required to provide proof of medical and travel insurance 10.
+If an International student is also a Transfer student, he/she must also: - Meet all criteria for Transfer students and - Submit an International Transfer form (obtained from IAIA 's Admissions Office) to be completed by the Designated School Official from the transfer school.

-NON-DEGREE AND AUDIT STUDENTS GENERAL INFORMATION
+NON-DEGREE AND AUDIT STUDENTS